Refusing a Blood Test in Victoria

 - the police reasonably believe that the person was driving a vehicle that was involved in an accident that resulted in death or serious injury (section 55BA)

 - the person is aged 15 or older and has been brought to a place for treatment after a motor vehicle accident (section 56).

 How is a blood test conducted?

 The blood sample will be taken by a registered medical practitioner or approved health professional nominated by the police officer.
 The police may require the person to accompany them to a place where the blood sample is to be taken and to remain there until the sample is taken.

-The blood test itself is taken by a syringe from the arm by a doctor or nurse and is distributed amongst three containers.
-Two remain to be tested at the hospital or health facility, and one is given to the person who supplied the sample.
+The blood test itself is taken by a syringe is distributed amongst three containers.
+Two remain to be tested at the hospital or health facility, and one is given to the person who supplied the sample (Road Safety Regulation 11).
 This gives the alleged offender a chance to have their sample tested independently if they decide to do so.

-As stated above, a refusal to provide a blood sample may attract penalties as strict as being guilty of the crime itself.
-Fort a first time offence, the alleged offender may receive a substantial fine.
+Fort a first offence, the alleged offender may receive a substantial fine.
 Any second time offender may receive a substantial fine as well as a term of imprisonment of up to 12 months.
 Subsequent offences will also attract a substantial fine, and a longer sentence of up to 18 months imprisonment.

-It is also important to note that upon convicting an offender, the court is required to cancel the offenders licence and disqualify the offender from obtaining a licence for a period of 2 years for a first time offence and for a period of up to 4 years for any subsequent offence committed.
+It is also important to note that upon convicting an offender, the court is required to cancel the offender’s licence and disqualify them from obtaining a licence for a period of two years for a first offence and for up to four years for a subsequent offence.

-It is important to note that you cannot be held liable for failing to produce a blood sample in circumstances where you are legitimately unable to provide a blood sample.
-An alleged offender may provide a medical certificate explaining their inability to provide a blood sample.
+A person cannot be held liable for failing to produce a blood sample in circumstances where they are legitimately unable to provide a blood sample.